Did You Know That Henri Matisse Went to Morocco?

-The first thoughts that come to one’s mind when one thinks of Henri Matisse are France, fauvism, raw shapes and colors, smooth brushstrokes, modern art… But never Morocco!
+The first things that come to one’s mind when one thinks of Henri Matisse are France, Fauvism, raw shapes, and colors.
+But never Morocco!
 Why not?
-First, because not many people know that Henri Matisse actually came to Morocco (twice).
-Second, because not everybody knows Morocco…
+Actually, not so many people know that Henri Matisse visited Morocco twice.

-Just as it happened to Eugène Delacroix when he came to North Africa, Matisse found Morocco so different and exotic that he ended up making numerous sketches, drawings and paintings of it, or more precisely, of what he saw in it.
-For a French citizen who never went on a trip to an Arabian country, Matisse was quiet stroke by the people’s physiognomy and colorful garment, the architecture, the daily outdoor scenes, and routines… And it shows on most of the works from this period (1912-1913).
-We can see man and women with traditional colorful outfits (jellabah, gandouras, slippers…), sights from a window, cafe’s terraces and much more.
-It was as if the exuberance and the flamboyancy in the use of colors in all life’s aspects in Morocco suited naturally the pectoral requirements of the fauvism of Matisse.
+Just as it happened to Eugène Delacroix when he went to North Africa, Matisse found Morocco so different and exotic that he ended up making numerous sketches, drawings, and paintings of it, or more precisely, of what he saw in it.
+For a French citizen who had never been on a trip to a Muslim country, Matisse was quite struck by the people’s physiognomy and colorful garments, the architecture, the daily outdoor scenes, and routines… And it shows in most of his works from this period (1912-1913).
+We can see men and women with traditional colorful outfits (jellabah, gandouras, slippers), sights from a window, cafe terraces, and much more.
+It was as if the exuberance and the flamboyancy in the use of colors in all life’s aspects in Morocco naturally suited the pectoral requirements of the Fauvism of Matisse.

-As we all know, Matisse intensifies the use of color palettes in most of his works; the only difference in the paintings he made of Morocco is that the final metamorphosis of the original state of people, places and daily life scenes and routines didn’t deviate that much from the country’s atmosphere and lifestyle.
+As we all know, Matisse intensifies the use of color palettes in most of his works; the only difference in the paintings he made of Morocco is that the final metamorphosis of the original state of people, places, and daily life scenes and routines didn’t deviate that much from the country’s atmosphere and lifestyle.
 We could even dare to declare that the final work had a “Moroccan touch” to it.
-Even in the artist later canvases, we can see the influence of his two visits to the country.
-We can find portraits of French women (Laurette, the three sisters…) with traditional Moroccan dresses and turbans… As if Matisse had some kind of nostalgia for Morocco.
+Even in the artist’s later canvases, we can see the influence of his two visits to the country.
+We can find portraits of French women with traditional Moroccan dresses and turbans.
+As if Matisse had some kind of nostalgia for Morocco.

-Now, this is a different painting, with different colors and tones, and with a crowd… This scene is taking place in a Coffeehouse, as indicated in the title.
-Six men (no women, if you haven’t noticed it yet!) are seen seated in different positions but dressed in the exact outfit: Grey jellabah and white turban.
-Aligned black arcades are seen in the back of the scene, while the painting is surrounded with a decorated stripe.
-It makes it look as an illuminated manuscript.
-It’s as if Matisse wanted to add an artistic Persian touch to his work, art for which he was known to have a deep admiration.
-This painting captures the typical idleness felt in Moroccans daily life routines, which contrast a lot with the European Occidental constant haste.
+Now, this is a different painting, with different colors and tones, and with a crowd… This scene is taking place in a coffeehouse, as indicated in the title.
+Six men (no women, if you haven’t noticed yet!) are seen seated in different positions but dressed in the exact outfit: Grey jellabah and white turban.
+Aligned black arcades are seen in the back of the scene, while the painting is surrounded by a decorated strip.
+It makes it look like an illuminated manuscript.
+It’s as if Matisse wanted to add an artistic Persian touch to his work, art for which he was known to have deep admiration.
+This painting captures the typical idleness felt in Moroccans daily routines, which contrasts a lot with the constant haste of the European Occident.
 The anonymous faces and the uniformity of the outfits are meant to capture the nonchalance of Moroccan coffeehouse accustomed visitors.

-Matisse’s paintings of Morocco represent a kind of eyesight on an undiscovered world which, for a Moroccan, is something he/she passes by daily.
-The daily routines imprison our perception and the unfortunate result is that we no longer give its own value to people and things we meet and experience in everyday life.
-Matisse’s foreign eyesight is somehow a new lens through which a Moroccan, and especially an art admirer, rediscovers the beauty and the treasures of his/her own country.
+Matisse’s paintings of Morocco represent a kind of eyesight on an undiscovered world which, for a Moroccan, is something they pass by daily.
+The daily routines imprison our perception and the unfortunate result is that we no longer give our own value to people and things we meet and experience in everyday life.
+Matisse’s foreign eyesight is somehow a new lens through which a Moroccan, and especially an art admirer, rediscovers the beauty and the treasures of their own country.
 And that’s exactly the effect of great art.
 It renews one’s perception, and we see people, places, and things as if we are seeing them for the first time.
 I somehow revisited my own country… So, for that, I would love to sincerely thank you, very dear Henri Matisse.